datsoftlyngby/soft2019spring-test/README.md

 * Plan and manage the implementation of internal as well as external test of a system
 * Design testable systems

+### Learning objectives for each topic

+#### Test cases

+#### Unit testing
+- Produce testable code
+- Design, structure, and automate tests
+- Know how to apply equivalence partitioning and boundary value analysis in tests
+- Know general features and usage of xUnit Framework API
+- Implement high quality automated tests with xUnit Framework

+#### Testability

+#### Specification based testing techniques
+- Describe the benefits and construction of decision tables and state transition models in the context of test case design
+- Create and use decision tables and state transition models in tests
+- Explain the concept and need for data-driven testing and getting test data from files
+- Perform repeated, parameterized and dynamic tests with uniform input values from different sources, such as arrays, lists and files
+- Explain the advantages and the disadvantages of different assertion libraries and using alternative matchers

+#### Dependencies
+- Use interfaces and apply dependency injection to make code more testable
+- Know the difference between mocks, stubs, fakes, spies and dummies and when to use them
+- Perform state testing and behavior testing
+- Be able to setup and use Mockito

+#### TDD

+#### Integration testing
+-	Understand integration testing in general
+-	Know different approaches to integration testing
+-	Handle production and test databases separately
+-	Automate integration tests using test databases, database testing frameworks, in-memory databases and mocking

+#### Functional testing

+#### Nonfunctional testing

+#### Continuous integration / Continous deployment

 ## Course Book
 "Developer Testing - Building Quality into Software" by Alexander Tarlinder <br>